Atlantic57195/WireIt/README.md

 This is helpful for physically connecting sets of related pins when doing the layout of high pin-count packages such as FPGAs.

-* Compatible with KiCad 4, 5, 6 and 7.
+* Compatible with KiCad 4, 5, 6, 7 and might work on 8.
 * Free software: MIT license